 - Smaller maximum amounts than installment loans

-- Require connecting bank account for income verification
+- Require a connecting bank account for income verification

 - Some apps start with lower limits ($50-$80) until repayment history builds